wonsunahn/CS1632_RentACat/README.md

 Now you should be confident enough to start writing the RentACatTest class for real.
 Start by adding very simple tests to gain confidence.
 Next, try adding more complex cases towards the bottom of RentACatTest.java that require Cat objects.
-For that, you will have to modify setUp() to create some Cat mock objects with proper stubs.
+For that, you will have to modify setUp() to create some Cat objects that emulate the correct behavior.
 We learned how to do that in the unit testing lectures.
 If you are still unsure, look at the [LinkedListUnitTest.java](https://github.com/wonsunahn/CS1632_Summer2022/blob/main/sample_code/junit_example/LinkedListUnitTest.java) sample code.